 Tatarigoroshi-hen is labelled "The Shortest Scenario" in the VN.
 In the anime, it's an episode longer than the previous arcs.

-Ensemble Dark Horse: Rena may be the most iconic character, the most commonly related to the show, and her popularity may dwarf the true protagonists'.
+Ensemble Dark Horse: Rena is Higurashi's most iconic character, the most commonly related to the show, and her popularity dwarfs the true protagonists'.
 Despite being relevant in all arcs and only being central in one, this may be because said arc is the series' turning point.
 Still, the creator seems to have taken this in stride; see Wolverine Publicity.